rems-project/cerberus/README.md

 ### Util

 These are utility modules that do not depend on any model (any LEM file).
-They are located at `./util`.
-And can be built with:
+They are located at `./util`, and can be built with:

 ```bash
 $ make util